Ailantha

 Picture

-Tom, not a great pizza fan, not even of such sublime pizza as Pizano's, ordered spaghetti with meat sauce,
+Tom, not a great pizza fan, not even of such sublime pizza as Pizano's, ordered spaghetti with meat sauce, which he declared delicious.

 Picture